|Popular in||June||High demand for flights, 27% potential price rise|

-Poland has seen its share of tragedy, but has grown into a successful country swathed with history and culture – a true testament to the people of Poland and all they’ve accomplished.
+Poland has grown into a successful country swathed in history and culture, and is a true testament to the people of Poland and all they have accomplished.
 Poland was a central hub for Nazi forces during World War II, but when you book a flight to Poland today, you’ll see a place moving forward as one of Europe’s more modern countries.
-What once was a country feared by its own residents, today’s Poland is friendly, safe and welcoming to tourists.
+Today’s Poland is friendly, safe and welcoming to tourists.
 It’s no doubt that travelers booking cheap flights to Poland will be captivated by the country’s rich history.

 Its endless scenery, national parks and nature reserves keep tourists booking flights to Poland each year.
 Poland’s location on the Baltic Coast gives travelers a foray into the great outdoors, while other visitors choose to explore the country’s old cities and cobblestone streets.
 Many travelers booking Poland flights take a day of remembrance and pay their respects at nearby concentration camps before moving on to explore the cultural lifestyle including music, theater and literature that keeps Poland moving ahead.
 Whether your trip takes you to the old city of Krakow or present-day Warsaw, booking flights to Poland will leave travelers wanting more from this fascinating country.

-Summers in Poland average temperatures of 66 F, and get hotter the farther inland you go.
-Winters can be extremely cold, especially inland from the Baltic coast, where temperatures average 23 F in Warsaw.
+Summers in Poland average temperatures of 66 degrees and get hotter the farther inland you go.
+Winters can be extremely cold, especially inland from the Baltic coast, where temperatures average 23 degrees in Warsaw.
 It rains throughout the year, especially in the southern mountains.

 LOT, the national carrier, flies domestically to other cities in Poland (Gdansk, Bydgoszcz, Szczecin, Poznan, Zielona Gora, Wroclaw, Lodz, Katowice, Krakow and Rzeszow).